mindplace/stack-for-yourself/roadmap.md

 ## Learning with some help
 I really like the idea of [mastery learning](http://techcrunch.com/2016/01/09/how-startups-are-solving-a-decades-old-problem-in-education/), which is when you learn or are taught a concept until you master it, before moving on to the next one.
 Ideally, you do it with the help of a mentor or community.
 Here's some places to do that:

-* [Bloc.io](https://www.bloc.io/web-developer-career-track): a paid bootcamp whose model is to connect you with a developer who acts as a mentor.
-* [Thinkful](https://www.thinkful.com/): similarly to Bloc.io, a paid bootcamp program connecting you to a mentor.
 * [Odin Project](http://www.theodinproject.com/ruby-programming): completely free, Ruby-based fullstack development program, with an amazing online community.
 * [FreeCodeCamp](https://www.freecodecamp.com/): superb, completely free program, teaching from the frontend backwards, with an excellent and huge community which in many cities has local presence.
 Actively maintained and being expanded to include new courses such as one teaching D3.js.
+* [Bloc.io](https://www.bloc.io/web-developer-career-track): a paid bootcamp whose model is to connect you with a developer who acts as a mentor.
+* [Thinkful](https://www.thinkful.com/): similarly to Bloc.io, a paid bootcamp program connecting you to a mentor.

 <hr>

 ## Survive being a new developer!
-* *[Apprenticeship Patterns](http://chimera.labs.oreilly.com/books/1234000001813/index.html)*: this awesome book is completely free online!
+* *[Apprenticeship Patterns](http://chimera.labs.oreilly.com/books/1234000001813/index.html)*: this awesome book is  free online!
 * [Level up as a dev](https://medium.freecodecamp.com/how-to-level-up-as-a-developer-87344584777c#.2x5iu4n2i), great article.
 * *[New Programmer’s Survival Manual](https://www.amazon.com/New-Programmers-Survival-Manual-Workplace/dp/1934356816)*